« Home

 Honza was due to arrive from D.C. around the same time, so we had agreed to meet in the arrivals area and take the Flybus together to the hotel.
 We found each other easily enough, but almost immediately, Honza struck me with a piece of extraordinary news.
 In a strange and colossal coincidence he had run into two old friends and former coworkers of ours in Washington Dulles whom we hadn't seen in years.
 Against astronomical odds, they were bound to Reykjavik on the exact same flight.
 They were in a rush to make it to a bike tour of the capital, so we didn't have time for a proper reunion, but we agreed to meet up later in the day.

-We had left a note for our friends at their hotel to meet us at 16:00 in front of “the big church” — Hallgrimskirkja.
-Situated on top of Reykjavik's tallest hill and standing 74m (244 ft) closer to Heaven than the immaculate lawn around it, Hallgrimskirkja is visible from pretty much every part of town, making it a very convenient meeting point.
-Our friends didn't show, but we did have some interesting encounters with other friendly and not so friendly faces.
-En route to the church, we were nearly stampeded by what we at first thought were circus performers on LSD or perhaps patients just escaped from the local insane asylum wearing Halloween costumes.
-In fact we were witnessing a good old fashioned Reykjavik treasure hunt.
+One of the most notable landmarks in the city is the Hallgrimskirkja church.
+Situated on top of Reykjavik's tallest hill and standing 74m (244 ft) closer to Heaven than the immaculate lawn around it, Hallgrimskirkja is visible from pretty much every part of town, making it a very convenient reference point.
+On our way to the church, we had some interesting encounters with what we first thought were circus performers on LSD or perhaps patients just escaped from the local insane asylum wearing Halloween costumes.
+In fact, we were witnessing a good old fashioned Reykjavik treasure hunt.

 The Golden Triangle